sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1594	Maximum Non Negative Product in a Matrix    		31.9%	Medium
+given a grid, from top left to bottom right, only right and down movement. return the max product among all the paths.
+idea: keep the min and max product for each grid. positive using max, negative using min.
+dp: top element or left element.
+->>

 <<-1611	Minimum One Bit Operations to Make Integers Zero    		56.6%	Hard
 given a number n, you can
 - change 0th bit